jro31/jethro-codes/_articles/projects/meals-of-change.md

 Next was to create the `sessions#logged_in` action, which is a GET request to simply check whether or not a user is logged-in.

-However, we're going to require the functionality of checking for a logged-in user in more than just this action, so it makes sense to add this logic in a concern, and then add it our base controller.
+However, we're going to require the functionality of checking for a logged-in user in more than just this action, so it makes sense to add this logic in a concern, and then add it to our base controller.

 So I created a current user concern as follows: